Delhi Metro Rail Corporation

-Delhi Metro Rail Corporation (DMRC) is a centre-state joint venture that operates the Delhi Metro and Noida Metro.
+Delhi Metro Rail Corporation (DMRC) is a centre-state joint venture that operates the Delhi Metro, Rapid Metro Gurgaon, Noida Metro, Patna Metro and Mumbai Metro Line 3.
 The DMRC is also involved in the planning and implementation of metro rail, monorail, and high-speed rail projects in India, and abroad.
 The work of the DMRC is fragmented into various parts which are controlled by directors under the direction of a managing director.

 History

 The Delhi Metro Rail Corporation Ltd. was created on 3 May 1995 with E. Sreedharan serving as its first managing director.
 Sreedharan handed over charge as managing director of the DMRC to Mangu Singh on 31 December 2011.

 To mark its 10th anniversary in 2010, Delhi Metro introduced an 8 coach train for the first time.
 A commemorative souvenir book titled "Delhi Metro: A Decade of Dedication, 10 Years of Metro Operations" was also released.
 An exclusive 'METRO SONG-zindagi hai Delhi metro' composed by music director Vaibhav Saxena was also released and played at metro stations and FM stations.